DamnYatin/DamnYatin/README.md

 ## Info

-Hi there, this is Yatin, A 16 Y.O.
-Kid
+Hi there, this is Yatin, A

-- 🔭 I’m currently working on being **Pro-grammer**
+- 🔭 I’m currently working on being **DSA Problems**
-- 💻: I am a nerd (somewhat)
+- 💻: Trying web dev too at the backend
 - 🏫: Studying at library rn

 ## Where to find me